LeanerCloud/AutoSpotting/README.md

 parallel across all available AWS regions, but it can be restricted to fewer regions if desired in certain situations.

-Your groups will then monitor and use these spot instances just like they would do with your on-demand instances.
+Your groups will then monitor and use these Spot instances just like they would do with your on-demand instances.
 They will automatically join their respective load balancer and start receiving traffic once passing the health checks, and the traffic would automatically be drained on termination.